alexanderromanoff/FileManager/README.md

 It's used as a regular linux terminal.
 You will see the welocme prompt stating the current directory.
 You can execute several standard linux commands:

+###### Note:
+The flags aren't provided.
+If the commands are used with invalid arguments or on the directories with limited permissions, the warning will appear.

 ### pwd
 Prints the current directory.
 Takes no arguments.